hlovatt/Concurrency-Utilities/README.md

     }
     ...
     cancellableUIAction.cancel() // Wired to cancel button on UI.

+An existing API that uses a completion handler (common in Cocoa) can easitly be converted into using a `Future`.
+Suppose in the above example `getFromWeb` was written using a completion handler:

+    func getFromWeb(url: URL, completion: (_ result: String?, _ error: Error?) -> Void) { ... }

+Then this can easily be converted into a `Future`:

+    func getFromWeb(url: URL) -> Future<String> {
+        return AsynchronousFuture { () -> (String?, Error?) in
+            var resultError: (String?, Error?)
+            getFromWeb(url: url) { // Call the original completion handler version. resultError = ($0, $1) // Store its result.
+            }
+            return resultError
+        }
+    }

+A further feature of `Future`s is that they only timeout when get is called.
+A design pattern used with futures is the completable future, this is accomplished using `Future` via a zero timeout.
+A completable future lets you override the result if the future hasn't completed regardless of how long it has had to complete.
+A typical use case might be:

+    let f = AsyncronousFuture(timeout: .seconds(0)) { isTerminated -> String in // Note zero timeout.
+        // Get or calculate text.
+    }
+    // Stuff that would take some time goes here. let s = f.get ?? defaultText // Because timeout is zero `get` never waits.

+The above is a completable future because `get` returns instantly with either `nil` if the future hasn't completed or if the future threw or with the value if the future completed, therefore without waiting you recieve either the completed value or the default (i.e. a completable future).

 A future may be a continually running background task and therefore have no value; in which case `get` would not be called and hence timeout would be ignored, it can however still be cancelled.
 EG: